ismb/jemma.osgi.dal.functions.eh/README.md

 LGPL conditions can be found on the GNU website.

 ISMB acknowledges that the JEMMA Open Source Project was partially supported by [GreenCom](http://www.greencom-project.eu/), FP7 ICT European Project (Contract No. 318213).

+**NOTE**: this bundle derives from project [ismb/it.ismb.pert.osgi.dal.functions.eh](https://github.com/ismb/it.ismb.pert.osgi.dal.functions.eh), which been deprecated in the transition towards jemma v1.0.0 and it's only kept for historical reasons.
+New developments have been moved to this project.